AndrieuxReabeurts/js-part-time/exercises/heroku/deployer/heroku_guide.md

 10. run heroku local web to run the app locally
 11. add "process.env.PORT" to your server.js to establish where your app should listen remotely and locally
 12. run "heroku create"

-13. run "git push heroku master"
+13. run "git add ." to add all code, "git commit" to commit the additions, then "git push heroku master" to send everything up to heroku's remote repo.
 14. make sure at least one instance is running "heroku ps:scale web=1"
 15. run "heroku open"